Boldark/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the type of the file named iamafile in the directory /tmp
+Create a symbolic link to /bin/ls in the current working directory